Calculation of interest in damages claims: compound answers to a (not so) simple question for national courts

-In 2009, the French Competition Authority (the “ADLC”) imposed a €63 million fine on Orange Caraïbes, a telecom operator in an overseas French territory, and its mother company, France Telecom (“Orange”).
-Orange was accused of violating Article 102 TFEU between 2000 and 2005 through exclusivity agreements with independent distributors and the only approved repair center for handsets in the French Caribbean.
+In 2009, the French Competition Authority imposed a €63 million fine on Orange Caraïbes, a telecom operator in overseas French territory, and its mother company, France Telecom (Orange).
+This fine was for violating Article 102 TFEU between 2000 and 2005 through exclusivity agreements with independent distributors and the only approved repair center for handsets in the French Caribbean.
 The decision became final in 2015 following a ruling by the French Supreme Court.

-Digicel, a competitor that had been ousted as a result of Orange’s anti-competitive practices, filed a damages claim in 2009 against Orange in the Paris Commercial Court, alleging that the practices sanctioned by the ADLC decision had abnormally blocked its development in the mobile telephony market in the French West Indies and French Guyana.
-Fourteen years later, Digicel’s claim has given rise to a series of judgments from the French courts, with the latest – but not the last – judgment handed down on 1 March 2023.
-The question of how to calculate interest has been especially heated, confirming that it is a significant issue that requires a careful balancing of both economic and legal considerations.
+Digicel, a competitor that had been ousted as a result of Orange’s anti-competitive practices, filed a damages claim in 2009 against Orange, alleging that the practices sanctioned by the ADLC decision had abnormally blocked Digicel’s development in the mobile telephony market in the French West Indies and Guyana.
+Fourteen years later, Digicel’s claim has given rise to a ’saga’ of judgments from the French courts, with the latest – but not the last – judgment handed down on 1 March 2023.
+The question of calculation of interest has in particular been a heated debate, showing that it is a significant challenge that requires a careful balancing of both economic and legal considerations.

-- from 1 April 2003 to 31 December 2005, Digicel would have used the amount of money it had been deprived of to reduce its debt.
-The Court accordingly applied, on a compound basis, the interest rate of 5.3%, corresponding to the average rate paid by Digicel to fund its debt at the time, and
+- from 1 April 2003 to 31 December 2005 Digicel would have used the amount of money they had been deprived of to reduce debt.
+The Court accordingly applied the compound interest rate of 5.3%, corresponding to the average rate paid by Digicel to fund its debt at the time, and

-Both Orange and Digicel then appealed the decision to the French Supreme Court, which handed down its judgment on 1 March 2023.
-In summary, the Supreme Court almost entirely upheld the judgment from the Court of Appeal, confirming the findings of the Court of Appeal in relation to interest.
+Both Orange and Digicel then appealed the decision before the French Supreme Court, which handed down its judgment on 1 March 2023.
+In summary, the Supreme Court upheld the judgment from the Court of Appeal almost entirely, confirming the findings of the Court of Appeal in relation to interest.

-The French Supreme Court further sided with the defendants when considering the start date for the calculation of interest.
-The Court of Appeal indeed took a shortcut and had ruled that interest should start to be compounded from 2003, whilst, according to the Supreme Court, most of the damages were sustained after this date.
-This was because exclusionary conduct often has long-lasting effects on the structure of the market.
+However, the Supreme Court sided with the defendants when it came to consider the start date for the calculation of interest.
+The Court of Appeal indeed took a shortcut and ruled that interest should start to be compounded from 2003, whilst, according to the Supreme Court, most of the damages were sustained after this date, as exclusionary conducts often have long-lasting effects on the structure of the market.